chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Arbitrum node.

+Polygon zkEVM:

+* Node — the CPU, memory, and storage allocated to your Polygon zkEVM node.

 Optimism:

 * Node — the CPU, memory, and storage allocated to your Optimism node.